-This setting is set automatically by Audyssey 2EQ Room Correction and Speaker Setup (\rightarrow page 32).
+This setting is set automatically by Audyssey 2EQ Room Correction and Speaker Setup (→ page 33).

 With these settings, you can specify which speakers are connected and a crossover frequency for each speaker.
 Specify "Full Band" for speakers that can output low frequency bass sounds adequately, for example, speakers with a good sized woofer.
 For smaller speakers, specify a crossover frequency.
 Sounds below the crossover frequency will be output by the subwoofer instead of the speaker.
 Refer to your speaker's manuals to determine the optimum crossover frequencies.
+If you set up your speakers using Audyssey 2EQ Room Correction and Speaker Setup, please make sure manually that any THX speakers are set to "80Hz(THX)" crossover.

-Subwoofer
+■ Subwoofer